clear-code/xmlua/docs/reference/html.md

 ## Summary

-It's a class for processing a HTML document.
+It's a class for parsing a HTML.

-It has methods of the following modules:

-  * [`xmlua.Document`][document]: Provides document such as HTML and XML related methods.

-  * [`xmlua.Serializable`][serializable]: Provides HTML and XML serialization related methods.

-  * [`xmlua.Searchable`][searchable]: Provides node search related methods.

-It means that you can use methods in the modules.
+The parsed document is returned as [`xmlua.Document`][document] object.

 Example: